Priyanka-chaudhari26/AkasaFoods/README.md

-   Project Name: Akasa Foods
+   # Akasa Foods
+## Description:
-1. Description: Akasa Foods is a online food ordering Portal where users can select and add items to the cart and place an order.
+Akasa Foods is a online food ordering Portal where users can select and add items to the cart and place an order.
    Technology Stack:
      - Frontend: ReactJS
      - Backend: Django
      - Database: SQLite
      - Libraries/Tools: Axios, React Router, Django Rest Framework, etc.

-2. Setup Instructions
+## Setup Instructions
    - Prerequisites:
    - Installation Steps:
      1. Clone the repository.